codechart/codechart/packages/docs/docs/searching in code.md

 ## Search Results

-You can preview search results and select which ones to add
+After the search is done, you can preview search results and select which ones to add
 ![Usage](assets/screenshots/search-results.png)

 ---